-If you have the means to travel abroad, do it.
+If you have the means to start travelling internationally, do it.
 Life is too short to stay in one area your whole life.
 At one point, you should be willing to leave your comfort zone.
 Go explore the different cultures, communities, sights, and food other countries have to offer.
 Sure, the United States is so big that traveling to another state can feel like another country; but nothing beats the thrill of travelling to an entirely new place far away from your own home.

 Of course, should you find yourself in a different country, expect that the culture and practices that are commonplace in your area may not be the norm in other countries.
 Here’s what else you should expect when travelling abroad and what you can do to prepare.